 When you place your contract workers with a client company, your client can count on obtaining top talent from your contract staffing pool.
-And, your client can breathe a sigh of relief knowing they don’t need to handle the legal responsibilities that come with being an employer.
-But, not understanding co-employment can land you and your clients in hot water.
+And, your client can breathe a sigh of relief knowing they don’t need to handle the legal responsibilities that come with being an employer, since you or your back office partner is the employer of record.
+However, not understanding co-employment can land you and your clients in hot water.

 Learn what co-employment is as well as co-employment laws and risks.

 Co-employment is what occurs when two or more parties share legal employer responsibilities of an employee.
 A co-employer typically takes over their client’s administrative and employment tasks.